 The world’s first tidal power plant was built at the mouth of the Rance river in France in 1966 and generates more than 500GWh of electricity a year.
 Its turbines were designed to work in both directions so the plant could take advantage

-Renewable energy is used in the same way as energy from fossil fuels.
+Renewables used in the same way as energy from fossil fuels.
 That’s because electricity is just a current of charged particles (they say the simple ideas are the best ones).
-We can get that current going in a whole lot of ways,
+We can get that current going in a whole lot of ways, which

 If, like most people, you’re connected to the power network, there’s no way of telling where the electricity in your home came from.
 That’s because it’s supplied by different generators - some that use renewables,

 and others that don’t.
 Lucky for you, all you need is that flow of electrons and you’re ready to go.